aidanhuangg/Web-Crawler-Search-Engine/README.md

 This project is implemented with search engine algorithms and computations to provide the user with a list of ranked webpages based on a query input.
 These algorithms and computations include:
 - PageRank Algorithm
 - Vector Space Model and Cosine Similarity
-- Term frequencies and Inverse Document Frequencies
+- Term Frequencies and Inverse Document Frequencies

 A PDF report of the project is included, detailing the program design, time complexities, and space complexities.